Announcing the Pulitzer Center Poetry Contest!

 - analyze the connection between a poem and the news story by which it was inspired

-- make a personal/local connection to an international story about conflict
+- make a personal/local connection to a Pulitzer Center news story

-- write a poem about peace and conflict that includes lines from an international news story
+- write a poem that includes lines from a news story

-- What conflicts are you aware of in other parts of the world right now?
+- What under-reported stories are you aware of in other parts of the world right now?

-- What conflicts are present in your community?
+- What under-reported stories are present in your community?

 - How would you compare the job of a journalist and the job of a poet?